Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Call-by-value policy, strategies, and calculi

-To discuss an evaluator style we must first pick a strategy.
-In this section we present a strategy in words to avoid the circularity of using an evaluator.
-We pick the call-by-value strategy \emph{of the pure lambda calculus} which can be also called `call-by-weak-normal-form' where `value' means `weak normal form'.
-We present its evaluator in Section~\ref{sec:eval-apply}.
-At the end of this section we discuss the similarities and differences with other call-by-value strategies.
+To discuss an evaluator style we must first pick some strategy.
+In this section we define a strategy in words to avoid the circularity of using an evaluator to define the strategy.